SaraBaradaran/SaraBaradaran/README.md

 ## 👤 About Me

 Hi there, my name is Maryam Saeidmehr.
 I am a Computer Engineering graduated from Isfahan University of Technology.
-My areas of interest are machine learning and deep learning.
+My areas of interest are machine learning, deep learning and image processing.
 Check out my [CV](), and [Online résumé]() to learn more about me and my projects.

 [![Pinned Repository](https://github-readme-stats.vercel.app/api/pin/?username=BitterOcean&repo=BitterOcean)](https://github.com/BitterOcean/BitterOcean)
 <!--